 Aulla's oldest monument is the Abbazia di San Caprasio (Abbey of San Caprasio), whose first construction dates back to the year 884.
 Inside the complex is the Museo del Pellegrino di San Caprasio (Museum of the Pilgrim of San Caprasio), which houses the findings of recent archaeological excavations that uncovered the saint's tomb in 2003.
 In the vault of the cloister stands the fascinating "Vangelo di pietra," (Gospel of stone) a display of medieval capitals found here.

-A visit to the town also requires seeing the Fortezza della Brunella, named for the hill on which the fortress was erected in the mid sixteenth century.
-It is a typical example of Renaissance military architecture, established to defend against firearm attacks.
-The fortress is almost square in shape with large polygonal points that now (after systematic restoration) houses the Natural History Museum in Lunigiana, a playground and one of the rarest Italian pet cemeteries.
+A must-see for visitors to the town is the Fortezza della Brunella (Brunella Fortress), named after the hill on which it was built in the mid-16th century.
+The fort is a typical example of Renaissance-style military architecture, arranged for defense against firearms attacks.
+It is an almost square building with large polygonal struts that today - after a series of restorations - houses the Museo di Storia Naturale della Lunigiana (Museum of Natural History of Lunigiana), a playground, and one of Italy's very rare pet cemeteries.

 Among the places to visit outside the historic town center are the small villages perched on the hills, such as Bibola (7th century), with the remains of the castle appearing from far away, and Caprigliola (12th century) with its elegant cylindrical tower.